BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Rangers of the North have 2 Attacks in this Scenario.

-**PARTICIPANTS**

-**Good:** 3 Rangers of the North; 3 Dúnedain; 12 Rangers of Arnor: 4 with spear, 8 with no additional equipment.

-**Evil:** 2 Angmar Orc Captains with shield; 24 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Wild Wargs.

 ![](../media/scenarios/rise_of_angmar/defence_of_tyrn_gorthad.jpg)

 ---

 ## FALL OF AMON SUL

+**PARTICIPANTS**

+**Good:** Arveleg (King of Men with heavy armour and shield); 2 Captains of Arnor; 24 Warriors of Arnor; 1 Warrior of Arnor with banner; 12 Rangers of Arnor: 4 with spear, 8 with no additional equipment.

+**Evil:** The Witch-king of Angmar on horse with 3 Might, 15 Will, and 3 Fate; Angmar Orc Captain with shield; Captain of Carn Dum; 25 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow, 1 with banner; 12 Warriors of Carn Dum: 6 with no additional equipment, 6 with spear; 12 Angmar Warg Riders: 4 with shield, 4 with throwing spears, 4 with Orc bow.

 **LAYOUT**